-It was a long second before Wei Wuxian’s confusion made way for understanding; before he remembered the woods atop Phoenix Mountain, and the songs Lan Wangji had played for him there.
+It was a long second before Wei Wuxian’s confusion made way for understanding, and he remembered the woods atop Phoenix Mountain and the songs Lan Wangji had played for him there.

 Indeed Lan Wangji’s guqin was strapped to his back in soft grey cloth, the very same that seemed to carry more items at his waist.

 “You look surprised,” said Lan Wangji.

 “Shouldn’t I be?”
 Wei Wuxian replied after a brief silence.
 “We are far from Gusu.
 You came here without warning, in spite of…”

 In spite of the warnings hanging heavily over Wei Wuxian’s head in the shape of Jin Guangshan’s army.